-Kirsten Van Ritzen - Artistic Director Kirsten is a professional actor and comedienne who has received acclaim for her work in theatre, film, television and radio.
+Kirsten is a professional actor and comedienne who has received acclaim for her work in theatre, film, television and radio.
 She is also a writer, director, producer and teacher.
-Since moving to Victoria, she has made her mark on the vibrant local arts scene.
+She has worked across Canada and since moving to Victoria has made her mark on the vibrant local arts scene.

-Highlights include QUIET IN THE LAND (Blyth Festival), THE BUZ' GEM BLUES (Lighthouse Festival) , WHAT GIVES?/ALL EARS (Teatro La Quindicina), EXIT OTHELLO (Workshop West), I OUGHTA BE IN PICTURES (Sunshine Festival) and ALLEYCATS THE MUSICAL (Hoarse Raven) - Ovation Award Nomination Best Performance Female.
+Highlights include QUIET IN THE LAND (Blyth Festival), THE BUZ' GEM BLUES (Lighthouse Festival) , WHAT GIVES?/ALL EARS (Teatro la Quindicina), EXIT OTHELLO (Workshop West), I OUGHTA BE IN PICTURES (Sunshine Festival) and ALLEYCATS THE MUSICAL (Hoarse Raven) - Ovation Award Nomination Best Performance Female.

 Kirsten is a member of the Playwrights Guild of Canada.
-RADIOLAND '48 was workshopped at the Suncor Stage One Festival at Calgary's Lunchbox Theatre.
-She has written and performed several solo plays: ALL MY DAY JOBS is published in ONE FOR THE ROAD (Signature Editions) and THE KIRSTEN VAN RITZEN SHOW - named "L.A.'s Best Solo Comedy Artist".
-Her novel THE COMEDY DIVA DIARIES is available at major book retailers. www.comedydivadiaries.com
+RADIOLAND '48 was developed at Lunchbox Theatre (Calgary)and Theatre One (Nanaimo).
+She has written and performed several solo plays: ALL MY DAY JOBS published in ONE FOR THE ROAD (Signature Editions) and THE KIRSTEN VAN RITZEN SHOW - for which she was named "Best Solo Comedy Artist".
+Her novel THE COMEDY DIVA DIARIES is available thru major book retailers. www.comedydivadiaries.com

 Producer & Director

 Ian has worked in the entertainment industry for three decades as a writer, producer and performer.